Alban Ajdini

-Alban Ajdini (born 9 July 1999) is a professional footballer who plays as a winger for Swiss club Lausanne Ouchy.
-Born in Switzerland, he represents Kosovo at international level.
+Alban Ajdini (born 9 July 1999) is a professional footballer who plays as a winger for Swiss Super League club Lausanne-Sport.
+Born in Switzerland, he plays for the Kosovo national team.

 Club career

 Servette

 On 5 June 2020, Ajdini signed his first professional contract with Swiss Super League side Servette after agreeing to a two-year deal.
 On 19 July 2020, he made his debut in a 2–2 home draw against Basel after coming on as a substitute at 85th minute in place of Alex Schalk.

-Loan at Lausanne Ouchy
+Loan to Stade Lausanne Ouchy

-On 11 January 2021, Ajdini joined Swiss Challenge League side Lausanne Ouchy, on a six-month-long loan, and received squad number 17.
+On 11 January 2021, Ajdini was loaned for six months to the Swiss Challenge League side Stade Lausanne Ouchy, and received squad number 17.
+His debut with Stade Lausanne Ouchy came eleven days later against Grasshoppers after coming on as a substitute at 60th minute in place of Roland Ndongo.

+Stade Lausanne Ouchy

+On 14 June 2021, Stade Lausanne Ouchy triggered a clause in Ajdini's loan agreement to make his transfer permanent.
+He made his league debut against Yverdon-Sport on 31 July 2021.
+Ajdini scored his first league goal against Schaffhausen on 10 September 2021, scoring in the 60th minute.

+Lausanne-Sport

+On 14 June 2024, Ajdini signed a three-year contract with Swiss Super League club Lausanne-Sport and receiving squad number 7.
+He made his league debut against Basel on 21 July 2024.

 International career

-On 2 October 2020, Ajdini received a call-up from Kosovo U21 for 2021 UEFA European Under-21 Championship qualification matches against Austria U21 and Andorra U21.
-Seven days later, he made his debut with Kosovo U21 in a match against Austria U21 after being named in the starting line-up.
+On 2 October 2020, Ajdini received a call-up from Kosovo U21 for UEFA Euro 2021 qualification matches against Austria U21 and Andorra U21.
+Seven days later, he made his debut with Kosovo U21 in the match against Austria U21 after being named in the starting line-up.

+Ajdini made his full international debut against Belarus on 21 November 2023.